sarahhainer/uliCUT-RUN/README.md

 # CUT-RUN
-Example scripts for analyzing CUT&amp;RUN datasets
+ Included in this GitHub are example scripts for analyzing CUT&amp;RUN datasets

 Here is the general pipeline for analysis:

 1) trim reads to 25 bases (while keeping paired)